List of Nashville Predators broadcasters

-The Nashville Predators are a professional ice hockey team based in Nashville, Tennessee, United Stts.
-Local television rights of Predators games are held by FanDuel Sports Network South (Formerly Bally Sports South), with its territory covering Tennessee, Georgia, most of Kentucky, northern Mississippi and northern Alabama.
+The Nashville Predators are a professional ice hockey team based in Nashville, Tennessee.
+Beginning in the 2026-27 season, local television rights of Predators games are held by Scripps Sports, who will primarily air games on forthcoming independent station WNPX-TV within the Nashville market with secondary coverage on CBS affiliate WTVF.
+Prior to 2026, Predators games aired on FanDuel Sports Network South (Formerly Bally Sports South), with its territory covering Tennessee, Georgia, most of Kentucky, northern Mississippi and northern Alabama.
 Radio coverage is carried by the Nashville Predators Radio Network, whose flagship station is WPRT-FM.

 Radio

 On August 15, 2011, it was confirmed that WPRT would switch to a sports format.
 Adopting the new moniker "102.5 The Game", the format change took effect on Monday, August 29, 2011, at 6 AM, following a weekend of stunting of construction sounds, Nashville Predators highlights, and a loop for several hours of the closing chorus of "The Party's Over" by Journey.
 The station took over flagship status for the Predators after a one-year stint on sister-station 102.9 The Buzz.
 Upon its format change, the station announced it would become a primary affiliate of ESPN Radio in six weeks after launch.
 This delay was due to ESPN Radio exercising an eight-week exit clause (executed two weeks prior to launch) in the contract with secondary affiliate WGFX-FM.
-Upon assumption of the affiliation, WPRT-FM began to carry various ESPN Radio programming including The Herd with Colin Cowherd, SVP & Russillo, and SportsCenter Nightly.
+Upon assumption of the affiliation, WPRT-FM began to carry various ESPN Radio programming.
+Over time, the station has added more local programming, including multiple specialty hockey shows.